maxrooted/instashell/README.md

 ## Author: github.com/thelinuxchoice
 ## IG: instagram.com/thelinuxchoice

-Instashell is an Shell Script to perform multi-threaded brute force attack against Instagram, this script can bypass login limiting on wrong passwords, and it can test infinite number of passwords with rate of 400 password/min
+Instashell is an Shell Script to perform multi-threaded brute force attack against Instagram, this script can bypass login limiting on wrong passwords, and it can test infinite number of passwords with a rate of +400 passwords/min.

 ![instashell](https://user-images.githubusercontent.com/34893261/37567580-c98d3a58-2aa7-11e8-9022-a5bc86326302.png)

+### Features
+- Save/Resume sessions
+- Anonymous attack through TOR
+- Multi-thread (400 pass/min)

 ### Usage:
 ```